bekencorp/bk_idk/docs/bk7258/en/developer-guide/config_tools/bk_tool_bkfil.rst

  - bk_loader download –p 7 –i all.bin	General default download
  - bk_loader download –p 7 –b 2000000 –i all.bin	Set the baud rate of the serial port to 2M (1.5M by default)
  - bk_loader download –p 7 –i all.bin –s 11000	Set the start address to start downloading from 0x11000
- - bk_loader download –p 7 --mainBin-multi all_2M.1220.bin@0x0-0x1000, all_2M.1220-4k.bin@0x132000-0x1000	Multi-file downloading, using the --mainBin-multi parameter, according to the format, enter the path name + @ + "start address" + "file length"
+ - bk_loader download –p 7 -\-mainBin-multi all_2M.1220.bin@0x0-0x1000, all_2M.1220-4k.bin@0x132000-0x1000	Multi-file downloading, using the -\-mainBin-multi parameter, according to the format, enter the path name + @ + "start address" + "file length"
  - bk_loader –h	For other customer data writes, see BKFIL -h for more information on writing

 Read: